The Most Unique Souvenir From The Black Hills

 Gold Diggers Black Hills Gold carries out this tradition, crafting elegant pieces for all to admire and purchase.
 With modern tools and machines, the process of making the pieces has changed but the core values of Black Hills Gold Jewelry remain the same.

-With each individual piece being so intricate, a lot of time and TLC go into its creation.
+With each individual piece being so intricate, a lot of time and patience goes into its creation.
 Depending on the type of jewelry, the time varies.
 For rings, the process starts with making a wax model from a master mold.
 After that the ring is then placed onto a casting frame which becomes submerged in plaster.
 The plaster, frame, and wax ring are then placed into a furnace which burns the wax, leaving an empty space in the shape of a ring.
 This space is then filled with hot molten gold and the ring is formed.
 Super cool right?
 It gets even better.

 The individual pieces comprising of grape leaves, grape clusters, and vines are stamped out on a press.
 Since so many of these are extremely small and delicate, designers will use rods with wax at the ends to hold them in place.
 They do so by heating up the ends of the rods and placing the gold onto the melted wax.
 This helps to keep the pieces stable and gives the designer something sturdier to hold while carving in the details.
 I want to emphasize that each piece is handcrafted by the jewelers.
 This means that no one piece of jewelry made at Gold Diggers is exactly the same!